mariokartgod/daverose-discord-theme/README.md

 # daverose-discord-theme
-dave and rose love each other so much i had to make a discord theme for them. this theme uses [WhatDaPunk's NotAnotherAnimeTheme](https://github.com/WhatDaPuck/NotAnotherAnimeTheme) as a base.
+dave and rose love each other so much i had to make a discord theme for them. this is a rewritten, and uses [AltenGD's Frosted Glass Rewrite theme](https://github.com/AltenGD/Altens-betterdiscord-Themes-Plugins#frosted-glass-rewrite) as a base.
 ## Installation
 1. Ensure [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases/latest) is installed.
 2. Open the [theme code](https://raw.githubusercontent.com/mariokartgod/daverose-discord-theme/master/DaveRose.theme.css) in a new browser tab